Chamrail

 Chamrail is a census town in Bally Jagachha CD Block of Howrah Sadar subdivision in Howrah district in the Indian state of West Bengal.
-It is a part of Kolkata Urban Agglomeration.

 Chamrail is under the jurisdiction of Liluah Police Station of Howrah City Police.

 Chamrail is famous for the historical Brambha Vishnu Maheshwara puja.
-This puja was established in the year 1889 by Narayan Chandra Chakraborty and some other people of chamrail.
-This puja is the oldest puja of this village.
+This puja was established in the year 1889 by Khetra Mohan Chakraborty and after this legacy was continued by his son Narayan Chandra Chakraborty.
+Now this historical puja is continued by Harisabha Committee.

 Geography

 Chamrail is located at 22.63°N 88.30°E. It is situated between Eksara and Jagadishpur.

 Demographics

 As per 2011 Census of India, Chamrail had a total population of 11,923 of which 6,083 (51%) were males and 5,840 (49%) were females.
 Population below 6 years was 1,197.
 The total number of literates in Chamrail was 9,278 (86.50% of the population over 6 years).